Understanding the Builder's 1-2-10 Warranty

 Common builder warranty exclusions:

-- Normal wear and tear — fading paint, minor settling cracks, door hardware wear
+- Normal wear and tear, fading paint, minor settling cracks, door hardware wear

-- Appliance malfunctions — unless covered by a still-active manufacturer warranty
+- Appliance malfunctions, unless covered by a still-active manufacturer warranty

 There are also process-related gaps.
 Many builder warranties require you to report defects within specific timeframes, follow prescribed dispute resolution steps, and maintain regular upkeep of all systems.
 Skipping annual HVAC servicing, for instance, can give your builder grounds to deny a related warranty claim.
+Many states, including Texas, also require homeowners to give the builder a chance to repair before filing a lawsuit.
+If you want broader protection against the gaps builder warranties leave behind, our guide to home warranty alternatives covers self-insurance funds and other options.

 When Does a Third-Party Home Warranty Make Sense for a New Build?